 Keeping accurate and up-to-date documentation is usually a collaborative responsibility that affects several departments and employees.
 As this article in The Fabricator explains, documentation for certification is “a means of communicating to virtually the entire organization (as appropriate) what the documentation is and what it requires.
 It also requires a means of maintaining the documentation and putting it under formal revision control.
 For example, people must not only document a process change but also analyze how the change affects other key processes.”

 The COVID-19 pandemic restricts auditors’ access to facilities and documentation for observation.
 While this is important for the health and safety of everyone involved, some accommodations are required.
 For example:

-- interviews, walk throughs, etc. take more advance planning
+- interviews, walkthroughs, etc. take more advanced planning

 - documentation is shared virtually instead of being reviewed on-site

 - participants must be familiar with specific tools for video conferencing, screen sharing, remote computer access, digital photos, etc.